James "Shack" Harris: Los Angeles Rams

-In 1973, Harris was the understudy to veteran John Hadl as the Rams went 12-2 and returned to the playoffs for the first time since 1969.
-As the 1974 season began, the Rams offense sputtered under Hadl and the team stood at 3-2 after five games.
+In 1973, Harris was the understudy to veteran John Hadl as the Rams went 12–2 and returned to the playoffs for the first time since 1969.
+As the 1974 season began, the Rams offense sputtered under Hadl and the team stood at 3–2 after five games.
 In an effort to spark the Los Angeles offense, Rams head coach Chuck Knox promoted Harris as the starting quarterback.
-In his starting debut for the Rams against the San Francisco 49ers, Harris completed 12 of 15 passes for 276 yards and three touchdowns and rushed for another as the Rams won easily, 37-14, at the Los Angeles Coliseum.
+In his starting debut for the Rams against the San Francisco 49ers, Harris completed 12 of 15 passes for 276 yards and three touchdowns and rushed for another as the Rams won easily, 37–14, at the Los Angeles Coliseum.
 The performance earned Harris a perfect passer rating for the game.
 Two days later, Hadl was then traded to Green Bay, and Harris became the Rams' first-string quarterback for the remainder of the 1974 season.
 The football world was stunned by the bold move.
 However, Harris came through by leading the team to seven wins in its last nine regular-season games.
-He led the team to its second straight NFC Western Division title, as well as their first playoff victory (19-10 over the Washington Redskins) since 1951.
+He led the team to its second straight NFC Western Division title, as well as their first playoff victory (19–10 over the Washington Redskins) since 1951.
 Harris thus became the first African-American quarterback to start and win an NFL playoff game.
-The Rams lost the NFC Championship Game to the Minnesota Vikings 14-10.
+The Rams lost the NFC Championship Game to the Minnesota Vikings 14–10.
 Harris was named to the NFC Pro Bowl team in 1974 and was awarded MVP of that game.

 The strong-armed Harris helped lead the team to another division title in 1975.
-Harris, in turn, became the first African-American to open a season as his team's starting quarterback in National Football League history.
-However, he injured his shoulder very early in the Rams' Week 13 win over the Green Bay Packers; backup Ron Jaworski then led the Rams to wins against Green Bay and the Super Bowl Champion Pittsburgh Steelers, as well as to a 35-23 win over the St. Louis Cardinals in the divisional playoff game.
-Stating that a "player cannot lose his starting job due to injury," Knox named Harris the starter for the NFC Championship games vs. Dallas, as he appeared to be recovered from his injury.
+Harris, in turn, became the first Black quarterback to open a season as his team's starter in National Football League history.
+However, he injured his shoulder very early in the Rams' Week 13 win over the Green Bay Packers; backup Ron Jaworski then led the Rams to wins against Green Bay and the Super Bowl Champion Pittsburgh Steelers, as well as to a 35–23 win over the St. Louis Cardinals in the divisional playoff game.
+Knox named Harris the starter for the NFC Championship games vs. Dallas.
 Harris' first pass was intercepted, and after one more incompletion and a Dallas 21-0 first-quarter lead, he was pulled in favor of Jaworski.
-It didn't matter as Dallas went on to a 37-7 win.
+It didn't matter as Dallas went on to a 37–7 win.